i4Ds/awesome-helio/README.md

 ## About

-The primary goal of `awesome-helio` is to provide a compiled list for all the great resources contributing to the state of the art in heliophysics that are out there but are often hard to find. `awesome-helio` is mainly focussed on machine learning groups but can also provide important insights for other users.
+The primary goal of `awesome-helio` is to provide a compiled list for all the great resources contributing to the state of the art in heliophysics that are out there but are often hard to find. `awesome-helio` is mainly focussed on SDO and IRIS data and targets machine learning groups but can also provide important insights for other users.

 ## Contributing